ntop/n2n/doc/TapConfiguration.md

 If the OS specific driver allows **naming** the virtual Ethernet device created by n2n, the `-d <device>` command-line option can be used to give a name, e.g. `-d n2n0`.
 This device name makes the virtual ethernet device easily accessible to all `ip` command activity, `iptables`, `tcpdump` and any other of your preferred network tools.
 It defaults to `edge0` if not provided through `-d`.

-One exception applies to Windows: As the installed TAP driver(s) come with fixed names, `-d <device>` is used to **choose** the device and pass its name to n2n.
+One exception applies to Windows: As the installed TAP driver(s) come with fixed names, `-d <device>` **selects** the appropriate device by name out of the present ones.
 This is only required if more than one TAP devices are present.
 To help with it, `edge --help` lists the available TAP adapters at the bottom of its output (Windows only).

 ## MAC